bmaltais/kohya_diffusion/README.md

 # HOWTO

-This repo provide all the required config to run the Dreambooth version found in this note: https://note.com/kohya_ss/n/n2693183a798e
+This repo provide all the required config to generate stable diffusion images as found in this note: https://note.com/kohya_ss/n/n2693183a798e

 ## Required Dependencies